usamahussaindev/Assets_Collection/README.md

 ![Screenshot 2023-10-08 135957](https://github.com/usamahussaindev/Assets_Collection/assets/118635657/fe353550-92ca-4fff-bf77-a9234787772c)

-The diagram above illustrates the supported 3D model formats in this project.
+TheX supported 3D model formats in this project.
 Clone this repository to your local machine using the following command:

    ```shell